Anatoly1010/Atomize/atomize/documentation/oscilloscope_functions.md

 Examples: oscilloscope_offset('CH2', '100 mV') sets the offset setting of the channel 2 to 100 mV. oscilloscope_offset('CH2') returns the current offset of the channel 2 in mV.
 ```
 The function queries (if called with one argument) or sets (if called with two arguments) the offset setting of one of the channels of the oscilloscope.
-If there is a second argument this will be set as a new offset setting.
+If there is a second argument it will be set as a new offset setting.
 If there is no second argument the current offset setting for the specified channel is returned.
 The offset range depends on the type of oscilliscope and the vertical scale factor for used channel.
 Please, refer to device manual.<br/>
 ### oscilloscope_horizontal_offset(*h_offset)
 ```python3
 oscilloscope_horizontal_offset(*h_offset)